dime-worldbank/dime-account-admin/README.md

 several project team share a single GitHub team for all their repos.
 For example, several DIME project portfolios, for example ieConnect, DeJure, use a single team for all repos for all project teams in that portfolio.
-This does indeed mean that a some users will have access to some repos they do not strictly need access to.
+This does indeed mean that some users will have access to some repos they do not strictly need access to.
 However, this has never caused any issues.
 On the contrary, it makes collaboration across projects easier,